Fire and rescue services

 To avoid being scammed:

 Firearms are more common than in Australia.
 Criminals sometimes use firearms.
-Shooting guns to celebrate is illegal but common.
+Shooting guns to celebrate is illegal but still occurs.
 It sometimes causes death and injury.

 Stay indoors and away from windows if people are celebrating with gunfire.